RNA-FRETools/MASH-FRET/docs/simulation/workflow.md

 ---
 layout: default
-title: Main simulation procedure
+title: Simulation workflow
-parent: Simulation functionalities
+parent: Simulation
-grand_parent: Simulation
-nav_order: 1
+nav_order: 2
 ---

-# Main simulation procedure
+# Simulation workflow
 {: .no_toc }

-In this procedure you will create synthetic single molecule videos and trajectories.
-Exported data can then be used for [result validation](../../tutorials/validate-results), [algorithm testing](../../tutorials/test-algorithms) or external illustration.
+In this section you will learn how to create synthetic single molecule videos and trajectories.
+Exported data can then be used for
+[result validation](../../tutorials/validate-results),
+[algorithm testing](../../tutorials/test-algorithms) or external illustration.